 Training plays an important part in the building of muscle.
 To make sure that our body remains healthy as we increase our muscle mass, however, the right food is also required.

-Those wanting to build muscle optimally not only have to do sport.
-They also need to eat healthily.
-Each and every day, we consume three main nutrients as part of our diet.
-These are proteins, carbohydrates and fats.
+Each and every day, we consume three main nutrients as part of our diet: proteins, carbohydrates and fats.
 They provide our body with energy as well as important building materials.
 Each one has different functions.

 Guidelines are available that outline how much of these individual nutrients we should generally consume on a daily basis.
-But what should be the exact nutritional make-up of our diet?
+But what should we actually include in our diet?
 This depends on what activities we perform.
-For strength training, we require more protein depending on the level of intensity.
+For strength training, we require more protein depending on the level of intensity and training goal.
 In the case of endurance training, on the other hand, we need more carbohydrates.